-Customizing your short table
+Customizing your short table (archived chart type)

 Once you have uploaded your dataset into Datawrapper and selected the short table, you can customize the appearance.
 Let us show you how to make a beautiful chart in three simple steps.